 - Brown Thrashers will visit bird feeders that offer seeds, corn, fruit, and suet.
-However, if you really want to get their attention and make them feel comfortable, you should add a water source as well.
+However, if you really want to get their attention and make them feel comfortable, you should add a birdbath as well.

 The Brown Thrasher is a large, slender bird with an overall brown plumage.
 They have distinct white and black wing bars, whitish underparts with black streaking, prominent yellow eyes, and reddish-brown upperparts.
 Their bills are notably down-curved, and their legs are long and sturdy.
-Their tails are brown and often cocked upwards.
+Their long tail is brown and often cocked upwards.

 There are minimal visual differences between males, females, and juveniles.
 However, juvenile Brown Thrashers can be easily identified due to their olive eyes.
 These birds are comparable in size to robins.
 Brown Thrashers are 9.1 to 11.8 inches, have a weight of 2.1 to 3.1 ounces, and have a wingspan of 11.4 to 12.6 inches.